contiki9/seiretu/readme.md

 seiretu is a WebComponent that makes it easy to adjust the layout.

-seiretu is based on flexbox.
+seiretu is based on flex box.

 ## Using this component